haberturdeur/bricks/chronicler/README.md

 1. Ensure space in the current data sector:
    * If the current sector is full:
      * If no free data sectors remain:
+       * Mark active slot as old
        * Switch meta slots: erase and initialize the inactive meta (see Formatting steps 2–3).
 This begins a new cycle.
      * Erase the next free data sector.
      * Mark the sector used in the active meta bitmap (program `CHRON_SEC_STARTED` bit to 0).
 2. Begin record: program to 0 the per-record bit for `persisting_started`.
 If the record should be synced later, also program `should_sync` to 0 here.
 3. Write payload bytes (record body).
 4. Finish record: program `persisting_finished` to 0.
-5. Optional sync marking: after external sync completes, program `synced` to 0.
-When an entire sector’s records have `synced=0` where required, you may program the sector’s `CHRON_SEC_SYNCED` bit in the meta bitmap to 0.
+5. Optional sync handling: if the entry is marked `should_sync` and a sync callback is registered via `Chronicler::set_sync_callback`, the callback runs immediately with the entry bytes.
+After external sync completes, program `synced` to 0.
+When an entire sector’s records have `synced=0` where required, you may decide to program the sector’s `CHRON_SEC_SYNCED` bit in the meta bitmap to 0; `Chronicler::sweep_synced_sector` implements this lazily (one sector per call) so you can treat it like a lightweight GC.

 ## Notes and Invariants